Do I need a doctor's referral to come to physiotherapy?In the main, no referral is required

 |

-Can I come for only one or two treatments?Yes.
-We understand that some people have other financial priorities.
-If you let your physiotherapist know if you can only come once or twice, we can give you a comprehensive home programme of exercises and self help skills for home treatments.
+Can I come for only one or two treatments?Certainly.
+We acknowledge that certain individuals may have differing financial obligations.
+If you inform your physiotherapist of your ability to attend only one or two sessions, we can provide you with a thorough home program consisting of exercises and self-care techniques for at-home treatments.

 |

-Can I use my private health insurance?![]() Yes, if you have the relevant Extra's cover on your private health insurance you can claim for physiotherapy.
-We do have HICAPS facilities onsite so all you will need to pay is the "gap" fee which will vary depending upon your health insurance company and level of cover.
-Please ensure you bring your health fund card with you.
-We also provide credit card and EFTPOS facilities.
+Can I use my private health insurance?![]() If you have the appropriate Extra's coverage included in your private health insurance plan, you can request reimbursement for physiotherapy.
+Our onsite HICAPS facilities will take care of the "gap" fee, which varies depending on your health insurance provider and coverage level.
+Please remember to bring your health fund card with you.
+Additionally, we offer credit card and EFTPOS payment options.

 How much will my health fund cover? |